WomenAndTech/WomenAndTech/README.md

 1. File Locations

-All our files are stored on Github: CHECK THIS
+All our files are stored on Github.
+You're looking at it!

 Please send me your username and I'll add you as admin so you can push changes back up.

 The files you'll be interested in are located here: /wp/wp-content/themes/roots